DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ## Conclusion

-There are several tools that will help bootstrap your React app, we looked at a couple that we consider are quite good to have that will have your application up and running in no time.
+There are several tools that will help bootstrap your React app, we looked at a couple that we consider are quite good, that will have your application up and running in no time.
 But feel free to search for your own tools, and if you think that we are missing something, let us know in the comments.
 Setting up a React project should be painless!

 {% include tweet_quote.html quote_text="Setting up a React project should be painless!" %}